 Federal Judge Sides With Fire Protection District in Antitrust Suit Brought by ADS

-CHICAGO — A federal judge has ruled in favor of a fire protection district, located in a southwest Chicago suburb, in an antitrust lawsuit that pitted Alarm Detection Services (ADS) against Tyco Integrated Security, according to court documents.
+CHICAGO — A federal judge has ruled in favor of a fire protection district, located in a southwest Chicago suburb, in an antitrust lawsuit that pitted Alarm Detection Systems (ADS) against Tyco Integrated Security, according to court documents.

 In a lawsuit it filed in 2014, ADS alleged that the Orland Fire Protection District and Tyco Integrated Security had conspired to restrain or monopolize trade in the market for fire alarm monitoring.

 The action underlying the case dates back to 2006, when the fire protection district adopted rules to require businesses in the district to install alarms compatible with its preferred system, which directly connected the alarms to the district’s central dispatch center.

 According to court documents, as reported by cookcountyrecord.com, the fire protection district claimed such a direct connect system was “safer and more efficient.”

 Although the district’s rules do not outright exclude ADS and other competitors from doing business with district, the program would require ADS to purchase equipment from Tyco to operate its alarms, and then rely on Tyco to transmit its alarm signals to the district’s 911 dispatch center.

 ADS’s suit challenged the arrangement, asserting it “illegally precludes Alarm Detection from competing in the fire alarm monitoring business in Orland FPD.”

 In his Aug.
 2 ruling, U.S. District Court Judge Thomas Durkin ruled against ADS and in favor of the fire district and Tyco Integrated Security.